Non-thermal electron cyclotron emission during runaway plateau in tokamak disruptions from a highly anisotropic dielectric tensor: Introduction

-Motivated by this, in this work, we explore possible mechanisms of experimentally observed temperature anomalies.
-We derive an analytic hot plasma dispersion tensor for a Gaussian pitch-angle distribution in Sec.
+The central question is how one can define a temperature for a tokamak plasma medium containing an anisotropic runaway-electron population when a horizontal ECE system measures the corresponding radiation intensity.
+Once such a definition is established, the temperature anomalies observed during the disruption phase have a simple explanation: the representative temperature measured by the ECE system is merely higher than the thermal electron temperature.
+For example, an optically thin medium with the representative temperature of 1 keV radiates an ECE intensity corresponding to $100 \, \mathrm{eV}$, which requires no special interpretation.
+We present an analytic hot plasma dielectric tensor for a Gaussian pitch-angle distribution in Sec.
 II.
 In Sec.
 III, we apply the formulation to obtain analytic expressions for runaway-driven kinetic instability growth rates and non-thermal ECE coefficients.
-Using them, we will show that even runaway electron distributions that do not trigger kinetic instabilities can nevertheless produce anomalously enhanced ECE signals.
+Using the method of images, we introduce a fictitious definition of global spectral non-thermal temperature of the tokamak plasma medium in the radiative balance.
+Although our model relies on several simplifying assumptions, this simplicity is sufficient for \textit{qualitatively} explaining how even runaway electron distributions that do not trigger kinetic instabilities can nevertheless produce anomalously enhanced ECE signals.